Best Of20 min read

 • Strong team collaboration features

-• Automations are powerful and surprisingly easy to configure
+• Automations are powerful and intuitive

 • Scales well from small teams to large brokerages